davidmdm/xio/readme.md

+## Moved away

+This repository has been moved to https://github.com/davidmdm/x/xio

 ## XIO

 Package `xio` is a context-aware port of common io operations.
 This allows long running operations to be canceled.